Zinc in Breast Milk

-After 6 Months, Breast Milk Zinc Concentration Isn’t Affected By Mother’s Diet
+When Zinc Concentration In Breast Milk Isn’t Affected By Mother’s Diet

-There isn’t a lot of research, but from what we know so far, it seems that zinc concentration of breast milk from healthy women isn’t impacted by supplementation after 6 months of age.
+There isn’t a lot of research, but from what we know so far, it seems that zinc concentration in breast milk of healthy women isn’t impacted by supplementation after 6 months of age.

 Note: if the mother is deficient in zinc, correcting a zinc deficiency in the mother improves the quality of her breast milk.

 Breast milk is miraculously adapted to change as the needs of the baby change.
-It’s composition changes in some predictable ways including a decrease in zinc at around 6 months.
-At 4-6 months the breast milk concentration of zinc starts to decrease and most babies no longer meet their developmental needs through breast milk alone.
+It’s composition changes in some predictable ways, including a decrease in zinc at around 6 months.
+At 4-6 months the breast, breast milk zinc concentration starts to decrease and most babies no longer meet their developmental needs through breast milk alone.

 How Does Formula Compare to Breast Milk When It Comes to Zinc?